tibor19/ve-angular-workshop/README.md

   - [an editor, preferably VS Code, `http://code.visualstudio.com/`](http://code.visualstudio.com/)
   - angular cli by running `npm install -g @angular/cli`
   - clone this repo by running `git clone https://github.com/tibor19/ve-angular-workshop`
+    - If you dpn't want to track your changes against this repo please remove the `.git` folder